Will the Pacers cover the spread vs. the Heat? Promo Codes, Betting Trends, Records ATS

 Additional Pacers Insights & Trends

-- Indiana has a 6-4 record against the spread while finishing 6-4 overall over its past 10 contests.
+- Indiana has a 5-5 record against the spread while going 5-5 overall in its past 10 games.

-- The Pacers have gone over the total in nine of their past 10 games.
+- Nine of the Pacers' past 10 games have gone over the total.

 Bet on this or any NBA matchup at BetMGM